Patient and Family Advisory Council

 Benefits of a PFAC?

 Joining a PFAC allows you to have a direct impact on the health care community.
-Hospitals have embraced PFACs because it helps them learn directly from the consumer's point of view and improve the quality of care.
+Health networks have embraced PFACs because the committees help them learn directly from the consumer's point of view to improve care.

 - Decrease malpractice claims